zsteinkamp/m4l-zs-Knobbler3/README.md

 Click the red "X" in the upper-left corner of the TouchOSC interface.
 All of the sliders will change to solid red boxes.
 Tap the box or boxes that you want to unmap.
 Click the red button in the upper left corner to exit unmapping mode.

 If you would prefer to unmap in the computer, you can click the "x" next to the parameter in the zs-Knobbler3 device itself.

-## Installation / Setup

-If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.

-If you want to use the non-frozen device (e.g. to do your own development) you will need to install the `zero.*` package.
-To do this, open the Package Manager in Max, then search for 'zero'.
-The package to install is called `zero` and it is published by Cycling '74.

-### Changelog

-* [1.1.0](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.0.amxd) - 2022-03-13 - Go all-in on OSC, no more MIDI.
-Much simpler, faster, and better.
-* [1.0.1](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.0.1.amxd) - 2022-03-09 - More confidence in fixing path saving problem.
-* [1.0.0](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.0.0.amxd) - 2022-03-09 - First solid, frozen release.
-Added zeroconf, fixed bug with inserting tracks or devices (updating parameter path when necessary).

 ### TouchOSC (iPad) to Computer Connection